fadion/ValidatorAssistant/README.md

 }
 ```

 Pretty neat, right?!
-Whenever you'll need to validate a form, just call the appropriate validation class and you'll be done with a few lines of code.
+Whenever you'll need to validate a model or form, just call the appropriate validation class and you'll be done with a few lines of code.

 ## Rules Scope

 For the same model or form, you may need to apply new rules or remove uneeded ones.
 Let's say that for the registration process, you just need the username and email fields, while for the profile form there are a bunch of others.
 Sure, you can build two different validation classes, but there's a better way.
 Scope!

-When defining rules as an array, you can define as much scopes as you like.
+When creating rules as an array, you can define as much scopes as you like.
 Look at the following example:

 ```php
 protected $rules = array(